Masaru124/Golden-Grain/Readme.md

 - **Image Not Displaying**: Ensure that the image files are located in the `images` directory and named correctly.
 - **Amazon Links Not Working**: Verify that the URLs in the `amazon_seed_links` and `amazon_cure_links` dictionaries are correct.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact

-For questions or feedback, please contact [your email or contact information].
+For questions or feedback, please contact [masarukaze041@gmail.com].

 ---